Superamaja/grok-limit-extension/README.md

 Created by [Connor](https://connorlin.dev/) - A Grok enthusiast who got tired of hitting rate limits unexpectedly.

+If you find this extension useful, consider starring the repository!

 <!-- If you find this extension useful, consider [buying me a coffee](https://www.buymeacoffee.com/) or starring the repository! -->